Jonathan-Lloyd/Hockey/README.md

 ###### I will provide interactive visualizations in Power Bi and/or Tableau that will be filterable by player, team, ratings

-### Challenges I faced
+### Data search that is as Cold as Ice, was I willing to Sacrifice?
-When I started to gather raw data,I felt webscraping was the route I was going to have to take since I didnt find any APIs or free datasets in my search.
+* When I started to gather raw data,I felt webscraping was the route I was going to have to take since I didnt find any APIs or free datasets in my search.
 Webscraping where it wasnt behind a login or was disallowed quickly became the norm and I worried that my capstone idea would be on ice.
 So before giving up I looked for an API once more.
 Turns out there is an undocumented NHL API that was created and luckily someone took upon themselves the arduous task of documenting multiple parameters.
-* A huge thanks and shout out to [Drew Hynes}(https://github.com/dword4/nhlapi)
++ A huge thanks and shout out to [Drew Hynes](https://github.com/dword4/nhlapi).
++ Another thanks to my instructors teaching me API basics so I could even pull what I needed.

+* So after reading the documention I found the API has split that would s

 ### What this analysis finds